Skip to content

 workflow dict

 The renderer always produces a workflow dict from workflow_config (or schema defaults), so workflow is always present in the child's rendered output.
-At merge time the child's workflow replaces the parent's entirely -- the "inherit from parent" path cannot trigger.
+At merge time the child's workflow replaces the parent's entirely; the "inherit from parent" path cannot trigger.

 workflow_handoffs and escalation_paths